-- In partnership, Māori and Pakeha working together, we value the taonga each other bring to Aotearoa; - By protecting Māori knowledge, language and values we bring a sense of unity to Aotearoa; - By ensuring participation for all, we empower Māori, Pakeha and all New Zealanders with equal opportunities in our society.

-There are continued leadership challenges to achieve this vision for all New Zealanders and here at St Andrew's College is a good place for us to embrace these.
+In partnership, Māori and Pakeha working together, we value the taonga each other bring to Aotearoa.
+By protecting Māori knowledge, language and values we bring a sense of unity to Aotearoa.
+By ensuring participation for all, we empower Māori, Pakeha and all New Zealanders with equal opportunities in our society.
+There are continued leadership challenges to achieve this vision for all New Zealanders and here at StAC is a good place for us to embrace these.

 Being a student leader in a school gives you an opportunity to develop some important life skills.
 The responsibility of leadership comes with certain requirements.
 The seven essential qualities I want to emphasise today are a great place to start:

 - 1. Curiosity what works and what doesn't. - 2.
-Emotional Intelligence how do I impact others. - 3.
+Emotional Intelligence how do I impact others? - 3.
 Self-discipline and organisation stepping up to responsibility: getting things done. - 4.
 Open mindedness and flexibility open to others' ideas, being inclusive. - 5.
 Trustworthiness meeting expectations. - 6.
 Good communication skills taking others with you, personal and public speaking style. - 7.
 Positive thinking positive thoughts, words and actions which develop mindful habits.

-For our student leaders taking on roles and responsibilities in 2023, we recognise that our College values of Truth, Excellence, Faith, Creativity and Inclusivity must guide not only what we say but what we do in our every day actions and relationships.
-Alongside the St Andew's values we also recognise Whanaungatanga, Manaakitanga, Kaitiakitanga and Rangatiratanga in our commitment to "Together, Growing Better People for Life".
+For our student leaders taking on roles and responsibilities in 2024 we recognise that our College values of Truth, Excellence, Faith, Creativity and Inclusivity must guide not only what we say but what we do in our everyday actions and relationships.
+Alongside the StAC values we also recognise Whanaungatanga, Manaakitanga, Kaitiakitanga and Rangatiratanga in our commitment to "Together, growing better people for life".